Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 3. *Services Slash Only Objectively Attributable Behavior*:
     EigenLayer is built to support slashing as a result of an on-chain-checkable, objectively attributable action.
 Middlewares SHOULD slash in EigenLayer only for such provable and attributable behavior.
 It is expected that operators will be very hesitant to opt-in to services that slash for other types of behavior, and other services may even choose to exclude operators who have opted-into serving AVSs with such “subjective slashing conditions”, as these slashing conditions present a significant challenge for risk modeling, and may be perceived as more dangerous in general.
 Some examples of on-chain-checkable, objectively attributable behavior:
     - double-signing a block in Ethereum, but NOT inactivity leak;
-    - proofs-of-custody in EigenDA (or Ethereum after Danksharding is activated), but NOT a node ceasing to serve data;
+    - proofs-of-custody in EigenDA, but NOT a node ceasing to serve data;
-    - a node in a light-node-bridge AVS signing an invalid block from another chain, but NOT the node failing to sign for a brief period.
+    - a node in a light-node-bridge AVS signing an invalid block from another chain.

 4. *Single Point-of-Interaction for Services and EigenLayer*:
     It is assumed that services have a single contract that coordinates the service’s communications sent to EigenLayer.
 This contract – referred to as the ServiceManager – informs EigenLayer of operator registration, updates, and deregistration, as well as signaling to EigenLayer when an operator should be slashed (frozen).
 Middlewares have full control over how they split up the actual logic involved, but are expected to route all calls to EigenLayer through a single contract.
 While technically possible, AVSs SHOULD NOT use multiple contracts to interact with EigenLayer, as this will impose additional burden on stakers and operators in EigenLayer when they are withdrawing or deregistering.